chanbengz/blog/content/posts/compilers-review/index.md

 - **k**: Looking ahead $k$ tokens, often $k < 2$ is enough

 LR parsing is more powerful than LL parsing and can recognize virtually all programming language CFGs.

+LR is facing the problem: to shift or to reduce?
+Lookahead!

 ## Semantic Analysis